 When employees feel stressed, overwhelmed or anxious, this can lead to disengagement from work, a decrease in productivity, and a rise in workplace absence, disputes and conflict.
 Likewise, employees suffering depression, panic attacks or other mental health issues can only benefit from time off dedicated to recovery.

-Many employers are taking a proactive approach to reducing the risk of employee stress and burnout, with initiatives such as mental health days.
+Many employers are taking a proactive approach to reducing the risk of mental health issues, such as employee stress and burnout, with initiatives such as mental health days.
 Mental health days are becoming increasingly popular given the growing recognition of good mental health at work and as employers look to enhance their employer brand among job applicants.

 In this guide for employers, we take a practical look at mental health days and other ways employers can support employees’ mental wellbeing.